 The rule of law essential to modern democratic society depends largely on proper functioning of the judicial system.
 This on the other hand relies on effective cooperation between the judiciary and those responsible for administration of the courts.
 Court staff therefore represents a vital role that merits a focused in-depth analysis.

-The general EU-wide approach to definition of the court staff category is very problematic, because the framework organisation of court system is different in each Member State.
+The general EU-wide approach to definition of the court staff category presents specific challenges because the framework organisation of court system is different in each Member State.
 Furthermore, the perception and particular organisation of the court staff differs between the Member States, leading to a broad variety of different functions within different systems.

 Court staff represents a body of court personnel, who alongside judges provide a crucial component of functioning judicial system.
 These professionals possess particular knowledge of the case-flow management, requirements for legal court procedure, back-office management of the court room and many other essential processes of the court.
 During these various operations they frequently come in close contact with sensitive and intimate details about parties to the proceeding, witnesses or third persons as well as about the court personnel.
 Vast majority of these operations present a form of personal data processing that is regulated by GDPR.